-THE LAKE LEVEL IS ABOVE ITS NORM.
+THE LAKE LEVEL IS WELL ABOVE NORMAL FOR THIS TIME OF YEAR.

 Check out this short movie clip from 150' above the lake!